skolmer/i18n-tag-schema/README.md

 i18n-tag-schema can also be used to export translation keys into a simple json format (See [Additional Features](#additional-features)).
 This can be useful if you want to import your translation keys into a 3rd party tool.
 (Other export formats might be added later.
 Feature requests are welcome!)

+This module does also include a JSON validator that helps you to keep track of missing or invalid keys and shows you the current translation coverage.
+A translation file is considered valid if it covers 100% of the translation keys defined in the JSON schema.

 ## Installation

 ```sh